 Year ended Year ended

 31 March 31 March

-2023 2022
+2024 2023

-Interest on lease liabilities 101
+Forex loss, net 7,061 15,177

-24 Transactions and balances with related parties
+22 Transactions and balances with related parties

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-Related parties include entities over which the Company exercises significant influence, shareholder, directors and executive management of the Company, key management personnel and their close family members and such other companies over which the Company or its shareholder, Directors, key management personnel and their close family members can exercise significant influence or can be significantly influenced by those parties.
+Related parties include entities over which the Company exercises significant influence, shareholders, Directors and executive management of the Company, key management personnel and their close family members and such other companies over which the Company or its shareholders, Directors, key management personnel and their close family members can exercise significant influence or can be significantly influenced by those parties.
 Transactions with the related parties are authorised by the management and are at an arm's length basis.